kinecosystem/kin-backup-restore-module-ios/README.md

 ## Installation

-The kin-backup-and-restore module for iOS is implemented as an iOS framework.
+The `KinBackupRestoreModule` for iOS is implemented as an iOS framework.
 It can be included in your project with CocoaPods.

 ### CocoaPods